Should You Customize Your Resume for Every Job Application?

 Let Technology Do the Hard Part

-Our SuperMatch feature reads job descriptions, finds keywords, and rewrites your resume automatically — keeping it 100% personalized and ATS-friendly.
+AI-based tools like SuperCandidate’s SuperMatch read job descriptions, find matching keywords, and rewrite your resume instantly — keeping it ATS-friendly and human-readable.

 Conclusion